top of page

 vang vieng cafes that play Friends and Seinfeld

-Laos was the second leg of our Vietnam trip and we took a 36-hour long bus (!!!) from Hanoi to arrive in Van Vieng, the crazy and hippie small village in central Laos.
-At first, the village wouldn't strike you but spend a few hours and you'll get a taste of how unique the place.
-The tourist hub main street is lined with cafes that play Friends and Seinfeld in no particular order!
-Clearly catering to the Western tourists, but even then the rather unusual choice of sitcoms makes a familiar and fun thing to do.
+Laos was the second leg of our 10-day Vietnam trip and we took a 36-hour long bus (!!!) from Hanoi to arrive in Van Vieng, the crazy and hippie small village in central Laos.
+At first, the village wouldn't strike you as anything special but spend a few hours and you'll get a taste of how unique the place is.
+The tourist hub main street is lined with cafes that only play Friends and Seinfeld in no particular order all day.
+I mean you wouldn't really associate these American sitcoms playing in a country the size of San Francisco half a globe away, but somehow it's part of the cafe lore in Laos.

-2. Have happy pizzas and shrooms right off the menu
+2. Have happy pizzas and magic 'shrooms right off the menu

 opium shakes and magic mushrooms in laos

-Come evening, the happy Friends and Seinfield playing cafes are quite the "drug" hubs!
-Well not quite because drugs like shrooms and weed are looked aside in Laos and you'll easily find them listed on the cafe menu!
+Come evening, the happy Friends and Seinfield-playing cafes are quite the "drug" hubs!
+Well not quite because substances like shrooms and weed are looked aside in Laos and you'll easily find them listed on the cafe menu!
 Mind you, this info is from 2016, and things might have changed now.

 Can someone confirm?